Privacy and cookies

 Our use of your personal information for marketing activities

-Marketing by post: occasionally, we will send you marketing information by post where we have decided that it is beneficial to you as a customer and in our interests.
-Such information will be non-intrusive and is processed on the grounds of legitimate interests.
+Marketing by post: occasionally, we will send you information by post where we have decided that it is beneficial to you as a customer and in our interests.
+Such information will be non-intrusive and is processed on the grounds of legitimate interest.

-Marketing by e-mail: where you have consented to us sending you e-mail updates about our content including, but not limited to, our online content, industry news and updates, events and webinars, competitions and surveys, you are free to withdraw this consent at any time.
+Marketing by email: where you have opted in to us sending you email updates including our online content, industry news and updates, events and webinars, competitions and surveys, you are free to withdraw this consent at any time.
 If you have provided information about your interest areas, or have purchased or used our products and/or services, we may use this information to tailor the content of our emails to you.
 We will not send you marketing emails if you have opted out of receiving them.
-Any marketing emails we send you will include an unsubscribe link at the end of the e-mail.
+Any marketing emails we send you will include an unsubscribe link.

-If you would like to stop receiving marketing emails from us, you can let us know by:
+If you would like to stop receiving marketing emails from us, you can let us know at any time by:

-- clicking the “unsubscribe” link in any promotional e-mails you receive from us;
+- clicking the “unsubscribe” link in any marketing emails you receive from us;

-- e-mailing us at firstname.lastname@example.org (please ensure you tell us if you would like to opt out from all e-mail marketing communications or just a particular update; and/or
+- emailing us at email@example.com any time (please ensure you tell us if you would like to opt out from all email marketing communications or just a particular update); and/or

 - phoning us on 0117 929 7481 (Mon–Fri 9am–5pm BST/GMT).

-We may use this information for purposes including determining how to improve our communications to users, which of our e-mails are more interesting to users and to query whether users who do not open our e-mails wish to continue receiving them.
+We may use this information for our purposes, including determining how to improve our communications to users, which of our emails are more interesting to users and to query whether users who do not open our emails wish to continue receiving them.